tiprankstipranks

 Certain provisions in our amended and restated certificate of incorporation and amended and restated bylaws, and of Delaware law, may prevent or delay an acquisition of Enhabit, which could decrease the trading price of our common stock.

+We are party to the Merger Agreement, which will result in a change of control of the Company, if completed.
+The below anti-takeover provisions are inapplicable to the proposed Merger.
 Our amended and restated certificate of incorporation and amended and restated bylaws contain provisions consistent with Delaware law that are intended to deter coercive takeover practices and inadequate takeover bids by making such practices or bids unacceptably expensive to the bidder and to encourage prospective acquirers to negotiate with our board of directors rather than to attempt a hostile takeover.
-These provisions include, among others: - rules regarding the number of votes of stockholders required to amend certain provisions of our amended and restated certificate of incorporation and approve a business combination;- limitations on the ability of stockholders to call special meetings;- the right of our board of directors to issue preferred stock without stockholder approval;- rules regarding how stockholders may present proposals or nominate directors for election at stockholder meetings; and - the ability of our directors, and not stockholders, to fill vacancies on our board of directors.
+These provisions include, among others: - rules regarding the number of votes of stockholders required to amend certain provisions of our amended and restated certificate of incorporation and approve a business combination;- limitations on the ability of stockholders to call special meetings;- the right of our board of directors to issue preferred stock without stockholder approval;- rules regarding how stockholders may present proposals or nominate directors for election at stockholder meetings; and - the ability of our directors, and not stockholders, to increase the number of directors constituting our board of directors and to fill vacancies on our board of directors.
 In addition, because we have not elected to be exempt from Section 203 of the Delaware General Corporation Law, this provision could also delay or prevent a change of control.
 Section 203 provides that, subject to limited exceptions, persons that acquire, or are affiliated with a person that acquires, more than 15% of the outstanding voting stock of a Delaware corporation (an "interested stockholder") shall not engage in any business combination with that corporation, including by merger, consolidation or acquisitions of additional shares, for a three-year period following the date on which the person became an interested stockholder, unless (i) prior to such time, our board of directors approved either the business combination or the transaction that resulted in the stockholder becoming an interested stockholder; (ii) upon consummation of the transaction that resulted in the stockholder becoming an interested stockholder, the interested stockholder owned at least 85% of our voting stock; or (iii) after our board of directors approves the business consideration, it is authorized at a meeting of stockholders by the affirmative vote of at least two-thirds of our outstanding voting stock not owned by the interested stockholder.
 Furthermore, our board of directors has the power, subject to applicable law, to issue series of preferred stock that could, depending on the terms of the series, impede the completion of a merger, tender offer or other takeover attempt that some, or a majority, of the stockholders may believe to be in their best interests or in which stockholders would have received a premium for their stock over the then-prevailing market price of the stock.
 For instance, subject to applicable law, a series of preferred stock may impede a business combination by including class voting rights, which would enable the holder or holders of such series to block a proposed transaction.
 Our board of directors will make any determination to issue shares of preferred stock based on its judgment as to our and our stockholders' best interests.
 Although we believe these provisions will protect our stockholders from coercive or otherwise unfair takeover tactics, these provisions will apply even if the offer may be considered beneficial by some stockholders and could delay or prevent an acquisition that our board of directors determines is not in the best interests of Enhabit and its stockholders.

 Accounting & Financial Operations - Risk 1

-If we fail to implement and maintain effective internal control over financial reporting, we may be unable to accurately or timely report our financial condition or results of operations, which may adversely affect our business, results of operations, financial condition, and stock price.
+If we fail to maintain effective internal control over financial reporting, we may be unable to accurately or timely report our financial condition or results of operations, which may adversely affect our business, financial condition, results of operations, and cash flows.

 As a public company, we are required to document and test our internal control over financial reporting in order to satisfy the rules and regulations of the SEC, which require annual management assessments of the effectiveness of our internal control over financial reporting and a report by our independent registered public accounting firm that addresses the effectiveness of internal control over financial reporting.
 A "material weakness" is a deficiency, or a combination of deficiencies, in internal control over financial reporting, such that there is a reasonable possibility that a material misstatement of our annual or interim financial statements will not be prevented or detected on a timely basis.
 We have identified, and subsequently remediated, material weaknesses in our control environment in previous years.
 There can be no assurance that other internal control issues will not be identified in the future.
 If we fail to implement and maintain effective internal control over financial reporting, our ability to record, process, summarize, and report financial information accurately, and to prepare the consolidated financial statements within the time periods specified by the rules and regulations of the SEC could be adversely affected.
 An inability to record, process, summarize, and report financial information accurately could cause our investors to lose confidence in our publicly reported information, cause the market price of our stock to decline, expose us to sanctions or investigations by the SEC or other regulatory authorities, or impact our financial condition and results of operations.